 NIA mice and rats are monitored on a regular basis to detect genetic changes that could result from contamination.
 Colony animals are also monitored quarterly for pathology and evidence of pathogens.
 The results of the health monitoring for animals in the same room as your shipment will be sent with every animal shipment.
 Health summaries are available for download.
-If your institution has specific health status requirements, health reports should be reviewed before placing the order, and acceptable barriers specified in the special instructions section of the order form.
+If your institution has specific health status requirements, health reports should be reviewed before placing the order, and acceptable barriers specified in the customer comments field on order.

 Inbred and hybrid mice in this NIA colony were derived from NIH pedigreed breeding stock in 1974 and for many years were maintained as closed inbred colonies.
 As mutations occur in both the NIA colony and the NIH breeding colonies, the NIA and NIH genotypes would undoubtedly drift apart.
 The solution to this problem is to periodically rederive NIA substrains from a common pedigreed breeding stock.
 One disadvantage to this procedure is that if the rederivation occurs in the middle of an ongoing research project, some differences in genotype of animals used early and late in the project may be unavoidable.
 Whether these differences pose a research problem or not is largely a matter of chance, depending upon whether significant mutations have occurred and which genetic loci are involved.